moneymanagerex/android-money-manager-ex/doc/GooglePlay.md

 Manage your income and expenses on a mobile device, synchronize via cloud

 [Full Description]
-<b>Money Manager Ex</b> is a free, Open Source, cross-platform, easy-to-use personal finance software.
+<b>Money Manager Ex</b> is a free, open-source, cross-platform, easy-to-use personal finance software.
 It primarily helps organize one's finances and keeps track of where, when and how the money flows.
 It is a great tool to get a bird's eye view of your financial worth.

 <b>Money Manager Ex</b> includes all the basic features that most users would want to see in a personal finance application.
 The design goals are focus on simplicity and user-friendliness - something one can use everyday.